keyteki/keyteki/README.md

 The game server should be accessible by browsing to localhost:4000.

+The docker setup creates a default 'admin' user with the password of 'password'.

 You can register 2 or more users, to play against yourself.
 They can have fake email addresses.
 You can login as both users either from 2 different browsers, or by using an incognito window.

 These users will be normal (non-admin) users.
-To escalate a user to the admin role requires manual edits to the Mongo database, but that is not required for testing in-game functionality.
+To escalate a user to the admin role requires manual edits to the database, but that is not required for testing in-game functionality.

 If you implement or make changes to a card, you can use manual mode